Just before we start - this post contains a few links to products. These are not affiliate links and we do not gain in any way by linking to them.

 Learning more about water for brewing coffee made me realise how much I got into a rabbit hole.
 Thanks to the SCA as well as the others in the industry, today we can see quite a lot of research happening, which means we are delving down even more, but certainly clarifying some ranges and standards.

 The SCA actually issue a standard for water when brewing coffee, which you can find here.
+If you'd like to take a really deep dive into water hardness, you may find this article useful.

 So the simple question is: How and can we even control the water we are using for brewing coffee?
 Well, as much as the question is simple the answer is not as easy as you think.